No casualties as Tunisia security forces kill man wearing explosive belt: government

 TUNIS (Reuters) - There were no casualties after Tunisian security forces killed a man wearing an explosive belt after chasing him in the capital Tunis, an interior ministry spokesman said early on Wednesday.

-Earlier, witnesses said that a man blew himself up in the Mnihla area in Tunis after being surrounded by the police.
+Earlier, witnesses said that a man blew himself up in the Intilaka area in Tunis after being surrounded by the police.
+Residents heard a loud explosion.

 The spokesman said police opened fire on the man, whom authorities described as a wanted militant called Aymen Smiri.
+He was dressed in women’s cloths, witnesses said.

 Two suicide bombers blew themselves up in separate attacks on police in Tunis on Thursday, killing one police officer and wounding several other people.
 Islamic State claimed responsibility for the two attacks.